 Our pelvic medicine team offers comprehensive, compassionate care.
 Call 833-825-2974 to learn more about our services.

 Botox for overactive bladder, urgency incontinence and neurogenic lower urinary tract dysfunction:

 Botox injection into the bladder is a well-established treatment for overactive bladder and urgency incontinence, including urgency incontinence associated with neurological disease.
 It is usually used when behavioral and exercise therapies and medications have not been effective in treating symptoms.
-Bladder Botox has been shown to produce dramatic improvements in symptoms and quality of life in women who have not responded to or could not tolerated other treatments.
+Bladder Botox has been shown to produce dramatic improvements in symptoms and quality of life in women who have not responded to or could not tolerate other treatments.
 At the Center for Women's Pelvic Health at UCLA, our physicians did some of the pioneering work on use of Botox for overactive bladder and incontinence over the past 15 years.
 In most cases Botox can be done in an office setting with local anesthesia instilled into the bladder.

 What Bladder Botox treatment involves: